BSB60520 - Advanced Diploma of Marketing and Communication

 Entry to this qualification is limited to those who:

-- Have completed the following units (or equivalent competencies): BSBMKG541 Identify and evaluate marketing opportunities; BSBMKG542 Establish and monitor the marketing mix; BSBMKG552 Design and develop marketing communication plans; BSBMKG555 Write persuasive copy; and BSBPMG430 Undertake project work.
-Equivalent competencies are predecessors to these units, which have been mapped as equivalent.
+• Have completed the following units (or equivalent competencies): BSBMKG541 Identify and evaluate marketing opportunities; BSBMKG542 Establish and monitor the marketing mix; BSBMKG552 Design and develop marketing communication plans; BSBMKG555 Write persuasive copy; and BSBPMG430 Undertake project work.
+Equivalent competencies are predecessors to these units, which have been mapped as equivalent.or

 In addition to above, student must:

-- Have a suitable level of language, literacy and numeracy to complete course requirements with or without additional support that Penfold College is able to provide.
+• Have a suitable level of language, literacy and numeracy to complete course requirements with or without additional support that the CRICOS provider is able to provide.

-- Please Note: All the students commencing this course are required to complete LLN test on the orientation day to assist Penfold College to identify student’s needs for additional support during their study with Penfold College.
+1. All the students commencing this course are required to complete the LLN test on the orientation day to assist the Penfold College. to identify student’s needs for additional support during their study with the Penfold College.

 Total Core Units: 4